gini/gini-mobile-ios/HealthSDK/GiniHealthSDK/Documentation/source/Integration.md

 }
 ```

-## Integrate the Payment component view
+## Integrate the Payment component

 We provide a custom payment component view to help users pay the invoice/document.
 Please follow the steps below for the payment component integration.